 A reasonable analogy is having access to blood-sugar measurements.
 There are devices that allow the consumer to bring advanced capability into their house and respond to most situations, but that doesn’t eliminate the need for doctors.
 Rather, it can free the doctor considerably while providing better care for the patient, enabling them to quickly and easily monitor their own health and take appropriate action.

-The same principles above hold true for PDN analysis.
-By providing PCB designers with PDN analysis tools at design time, a large majority of issues can be resolved without requiring a simulation specialist.
+The same principles above hold true for analysis.
+By providing PCB designers with analysis tools at design time, a large majority of issues can be resolved without requiring a simulation specialist.
 And when the complex, heavy-lifting simulation is required, Power Integrity Engineers will be there to lead the way.

 Making Analysis Accessible at Design Time

-Coupling analysis capabilities with your design tools enables the designer to easily identify and preemptively solve issues during the board layout process.
-And with powerful analysis tools at their disposal, PCB designers can easily optimize their PDN at design time.
+Coupling analysis capabilities with your design tools enables the to easily identify and preemptively solve issues during the board layout process.
+And with powerful analysis tools at their disposal, PCB designers can easily optimize their at design time.